betterscientificsoftware/bssw.io/Articles/Blog/WhatDoesThisLineDo.md

 internal API in Tasmanian compared to the old undocumented one.
-And finally, the last few months of working at home have made it harder to hold face-to-face meetings with collaborators, which has increased our reliance on on-line resources and having a well-made professional-looking web-page has made life much easier.
+And finally, the last few months of working at home have made it harder to hold face-to-face meetings with collaborators, which has increased our reliance on on-line resources and having a well-made professional-looking [web page](https://ornl.github.io/TASMANIAN/rolling/) has made life much easier.